MarcossVini/API-NodeJS-com-SOLID/README.md

-# PokemonProject for the test fulll stack  junior
+# PokemonProject for the test full stack  junior